Larisa Miculeț: Education

-Larisa Miculeț also participated in other professional training courses in the United States and several other European countries.
+Miculeț also participated in other professional training courses in the United States and several other European countries.
 In December 2011, she completed a 10-week Executive Program in Advanced Security Studies at the George C. Marshall European Center for Security Studies in Garmisch-Partenkirchen, Germany.
 The goal of the program is to provide government officials and military officers with advanced training in global security policy, defense affairs, international relations and other related topics.

-In 2018, Larisa Miculeț attended the Annual Senior Officers Seminar "Geopolitical Challenges in the 21st Century" at the Geneva Centre for Security Policy in Geneva, Switzerland.

 Career

 Foreign Service

-Larisa Miculeț was nominated by the President of the Republic of Moldova as Ambassador of the Republic of Moldova to Israel on December 21, 2005 and was also accredited from May 18, 2007 to the Republic of Cyprus.
+Miculeț was nominated by the President of the Republic of Moldova as Ambassador of the Republic of Moldova to Israel on December 21, 2005 and was also accredited from May 18, 2007, to the Republic of Cyprus.
 She was the first woman to be appointed as ambassador of Moldova to Israel.
-Ambassador Miculet arrived in Israel on January 17, 2006 and officially assumed her post after presenting the Letters of Credence to the President of Israel Moshe Katsav on March 22, 2006.
+Ambassador Miculeț arrived in Israel on January 17, 2006, and officially assumed her post after presenting the Letters of Credence to the President of Israel Moshe Katsav on March 22, 2006.
 "I am not a feminist because I never felt any discrimination as a woman," says Miculeț.
 "But I had to work harder than a man to achieve my aims and prove that I'm good at what I'm doing."

 Although this was her first diplomatic assignment, she has previously represented the Government while performing a series of tasks related to international affairs within the Stability Pact for South Eastern Europe and the Council of Europe.
-In the period from 2001 to 2005, she acted as Moldova’s Government High Level Representative to the Stability Pact Organized Crime Initiative where she launched many initiatives on regional level.
+In the period from 2001 to 2005, she acted as Moldova's Government High Level Representative to the Stability Pact Organized Crime Initiative where she launched many initiatives on regional level.
 She also served for many years as Moldova's national expert to various committees within the Council of Europe that dealt with international judicial cooperation, white collar crime and human trafficking, as well as advised different projects that were launched in Moldova by the Council of Europe, Stability Pact and USA Department of Justice.